erizov/Professor/semester_10/lecture_70_ai_governance/data_governance_ai/univer.en.md

 ## Algorithm Definition

-Data Governance Ai is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Data Governance for AI is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Data Governance Ai is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Data Governance for AI works by processing data sequentially according to specific rules and algorithms.

 ## Application in Machine Learning / AI